 8 steps for better device security

-Have a password/PIN for all your devices
+1. Have a passcode or PIN for all your devices

-Use virus protection software
+2. Use virus protection software

 When choosing virus software, always make sure of the following:

 - Remove any other virus scanners you may have, even trials as having more than one may slow down your device or cause false alarms

 - Always have your operating system up to date